xKHUNx/xKHUNx.github.io/_posts/2019-08-25-the-mystery-of-the-broken-bridge-in-putrajaya.md

 ### Where can I find it?
 The bridge is now standing in Precinct 4.
 It is located near the iconic Iron Mosque beside the lake.

- {% google_map %}

 ### The Takeaways
 Here's a summary for what you've learned from this post.
-There are 9 bridges in Putrajaya.
+ - There are 9 bridges in Putrajaya.
-The abandoned bridge known as Monorail Suspension Bridge is part of an abandoned project, the Putrajaya Monorail.
+ - The abandoned bridge known as Monorail Suspension Bridge is part of an abandoned project, the Putrajaya Monorail.
-The project might be revived in the future!
+ - The project might be revived in the future!